 Traditionally, folk singing was undertaken without the aid of microphones, and the instruments were played unplugged.

 Even today, this arrangement is well suited to the more intimate “sing-around” style sessions held in relatively small, squarish rooms.
-Larger venues on the other hand, always require amplification, and even small to moderate sized venues call for a degree of sound reinforcement when the acoustics are bad or – as in our case – the room is long and narrow.
+Larger venues on the other hand, always require amplification, and even small to moderate-sized venues call for a degree of sound reinforcement when the acoustics are bad or – as was the case at our previous venue – the room is long and narrow.

 I hear some singers say they “don’t like using the microphone”.
 If this is you, then I’m afraid you’ll have to accept it is a necessary evil.